debpal/OptiDamTool/docs/introduction.rst

 ..

-- :class:`OptiDamTool.Network`: Offers methods for establishing network connectivity between dams based on stream networks and hydrological flow paths.
+- :class:`OptiDamTool.Network`: Provides methods for establishing hydrological and sedimentation flow connectivity between dams using the stream network.